Kolbie5874/starfy4-translation-overlay/README.md

 This project would not exist without **SomeUselessTranslation** on YouTube.

-Her full translation of Starfy 4 was used extensively during the creation of this tool.
+Their full translation of Starfy 4 was used extensively during the creation of this tool.
 The opening CG fully belongs to them.